 By Alyssa Galik, RPCV 2016–2018

-Cartagena has always been a place of contradictions, a city of “magical realism” (realismo mágico), where Gabriel Garcia Marquez set his novel “Love in the Time of Cholera.”
+Cartagena has always been a place of contradictions, a city of magical realism.
 The poorest city in Colombia, yet also the epicenter of luxury and wealth.
 Sometimes, while traveling between the city and my Peace Corps site in Manzanillo Del Mar (a fishing village of 1,200 established by escaped slaves) I had a feeling of whiplash.
 Once an enclave on the far side of a mangrove lagoon, Manzanillo was now faced with rapid development.
 Gated communities, international schools, and resorts were springing up on all sides, threatening the original settlers’ way of life.

 While teaching English in the primary and secondary school, I thought about how I wanted to spend my off-work time at this site.
 Manzanillo was fighting to preserve its culture – and telling the story of this struggle through photography could be a powerful creative outlet for my students.